 When young John loses his pet dog after his father hires a minister to perform an exorcism on John.
 She only attacked the minister because she thought he was threatening John.
 John's father sends her to the pound the next day over the misunderstanding, but mostly so John could stop talking to his dog.

 Dr. Dolittle 2

-- "Funny Aneurysm" Moment: Hearing Steve Irwin getting his arm bitten off by a crocodile (off-screen) might be uncomfortable to watch now that he was killed in an animal attack note Although the killer was a sting-ray, not a crocodile .
+"Funny Aneurysm" Moment: Hearing Steve Irwin getting his arm bitten off by a crocodile (off-screen) might be uncomfortable to watch now that he was killed in an animal attack note Although the killer was a sting-ray, not a crocodile .